 Now, as a director, writer and producer with 20 years of experience, Lebrija reflects on the challenges and opportunities he has had.
 Despite his credits, he says he still needs to do a lot of “knocking on doors” to get a project off the ground.
 He says the film industry is relentless and those wanting to be a part of it need to understand how to be proactive, which is one of the reasons he joined NALIP.

-Lebrija’s latest project is #RealityHigh, a Netflix original released on September 8th.
+One of Lebrija’s projects was #RealityHigh, a Netflix original.
 Only one week after it released, it became the most watched movie on Netflix in more than 130 countries.

 Follow Fernando Lebrija:

 Adriana Martínez Barrón is currently works as Manager in Content Acquisition at Netflix focusing on content for Spain and Latin America.
 She has been behind the creative executive for featuring films like "A Quién Te Llevarías a una Isla Desierta", "Como Caído del Cielo”, "Luis Miguel" season 2 and more.
 Prior working at Netflix, Barrón was Creative Executive at 3Pas Studios, the production company co-founded by Mexican superstar Eugenio Derbez and former Pantelion Head of Production Benjamin Odell.
 Originally from Monterrey, Mexico, Adriana studied Communication Science at Tecnologico de Monterrey and worked as a Production Coordinator in TV, commercials, and music videos.
 After attending the renowned Peter Stark Producing Program at USC, she began her career in Hollywood as a TV Development Assistant at Latin World Entertainment before stepping into the fast paced world of Entertainment PR.